divya1677/M2_project_2/0_Abstract/README.md

 Digital thermometers offer an extremely wide range of uses in day-to-day professional and home applications.
 They provide accuracy and speed of temperature reading in almost any situation that a traditional thermometer would do, as well as being ideally suited to a great many scenarios in which liquid-in-glass versions would be unsuitable.

+A digital thermometer is used to verify a smart temperature transmitter under flowing conditions and a successful calibration of the smart temperature transmitter.
+Portable electronic thermometers (PETs) are designed to measure temperature in a RTD-type thermowell using a thermistor or RTD probe.
+The thermometer should be approved for use in hazardous locations, Class 1, Groups C and D. The thermometer should be furnished with suitably coated probe cables at least 6 inches long.
+The digital display should be easily read in direct sunlight and equipped with a backlight (optional) for night operations.
+The display shall have a resolution to at least XX.XX°F.

+The PET should be compared to a certified partial immersion thermometer on a daily basis at room temperature to ensure the performance at the start of each workday.
+A log of the daily verifications associated with each PET should be keep to provide an audit trail and ensure accuracy of the portable device.
+If the error at any point exceeds ±0.10°F, calibrate the portable device or return the PET to the supplier.
+The digital thermometer should be capable of field calibration.

 * Applications: